-In order to improve hip capsule mobility as quickly as possible, It is important for the patient to put small doses of “stress” onto the capsule at home between visits and after discharge.
+To improve hip capsule mobility as quickly as possible, the patient needs to put small doses of "stress" onto the capsule at home between visits and after discharge.
 If the patient does not assist the provider by performing some exercises or self-mobilization at home, the manual therapy will likely be less effective in its accumulation of benefit and oftentimes not effective at all.

 If the patient is more severe, have them start by sitting on a few pillows or a small step to decrease the initial stress.
 They can also play with how close their feet are to their body.
 The side with OA will stick up higher off the ground as expected so this serves as a great self-improvement metric for the patient to monitor as well.
 It's always wonderful when the patient comes in one treatment visit and says, "Hey, I am noticing that my knee is getting closer to the ground.
 It's working!"
 Once the patient can start to see and feel the results of their work, they'll build even more motivation to continue the consistent work necessary for improvement.
 That's what it is all about!